top of page

 Hollywood Video membership card.

-Here's the remaining original floorspace.
-The once-great Hollywood Video now houses three businesses with room for another: This store was big enough to effectively become a strip mall!
+Here's the remaining original floorspace of the once-great Hollywood Video.
+The building now houses three businesses with room for another.
+This store was big enough to effectively become a strip mall!

 interior of abandoned Hollywood Video store